csgf/RobotProxy/docs/install.rst

 sendmail
 ===================

 Start the sendmail service at boot.
-Configure access rules in order to allow connections and open the firewall on port 25.
+Configure access rules to allow connections and open the firewall on port 25.

 .. code:: bash